 - Incorporated as a not-for-profit corporation headquartered in Thunder Bay and governed by a volunteer Board of Directors comprised of individuals from Ontario’s public colleges, universities, school boards, Aboriginal communities, Francophone communities and public members.

-- Receives annual operating and capital funding of $10 million from the Government of Ontario through the Ministry of Training, Colleges and Universities continuously since 1986.
+- Receives annual funding of $10 million from the Government of Ontario through the Ministry of Training, Colleges and Universities continuously since 1986.

 - Provides direct services and supports in English and French to students and prospective students and Ontario’s 24 public colleges, 22 public universities and 250 literacy and basic skills and training providers.

 - Generates and supports 40,000 student registrations annually for Ontario’s 24 public colleges, 22 public universities, and 250 literacy and basic skills and training providers, an increase of 150% over the past 5 years.